Avoiding your Pap smear and HPV screening? These routine tests could save your life

 According to national screening guidelines, women who are immunocompromised can be categorised into three groups: Those who are HIV-positive, have had solid organ transplants, or are taking more than two immunosuppressive medications.

 Explaining why HPV screening isn’t necessary for women below 30 even though HPV infections tend to be more common in this age group, Dr Qi said: “At this age, infections with HPV can be easily cleared by one’s own body and doing an HPV test may be unnecessary.”

-One of the most common misconceptions of cervical cancer screening, Dr Wong said, is that you can skip it if you’ve been vaccinated against HPV.
+One of the most common misconceptions of cervical cancer screening, Dr Qi said, is that you can skip it if you’ve been vaccinated against HPV.
 HPV vaccination is recommended for both women and men aged nine to 26 years.

 WHAT TO EXPECT FROM BOTH TESTS

 The Pap smear and HPV screening are done in the same manner, said Dr Qi.